 In undergrad those "in the know" told me that I should study graphic design instead of painting.
 When I was working at an art supply store in Philly I was told by the store manager to start setting my eyes on more attainable goals like becoming a store manager.
-When I went to grad-school in Brooklyn in the late 90's painting was considered dead.
+When I went to grad-school in Brooklyn in the late 90's painting was dead.
 Those "in the know" were telling me to stop painting.
-I had become accustomed to not listening to advice by then.
+I had become used to not listening to advice by then.

 I know painting cycles between dead and alive every few years, but I didn't fully grasp that at the time.
-I just knew that when I visited the School of Visual Arts, a grad student, who was tying her shoes and other personal objects to her studio floor told me, "If you want to keep painting, don't get an MFA here."
+I just knew that when I visited the School of Visual Arts studios, a grad student, who was tying her shoes and other personal objects to her studio floor told me, "If you want to keep painting, don't get an MFA here."
 It reminded me of a zombie film where all the painting students became installation and video artists.
 "Get out, while you can," was her warning.
 So I went to Pratt Institute instead, the only school where the painting studios were filled with painters.
-Brooklyn still had beautiful neighborhoods with boarded up crack houses and rent was under \$1000/month.
+Brooklyn was still a dusty neighborhood with boarded up crack houses and rent was under \$1000/month.

 Half-way through my thesis I turned my paintings to the wall.
-I had to listen to my inner voice, to start over from scratch despite my thesis deadline (I ended up staying an extra semester).
+I had to listen to my inner voice, to start over despite my thesis deadline.
 I began with proportion and painted vertical lines as a measuring device.
-Then I studied one element of color phenomena at a time, which evolved into my current practice.
+This evolved into my current practice.
 I did not know this would become a multi-decade body of work.
-I simply fell in love, and as it unfolded it touched me on more profound levels.
-The attraction continued long enough to understand that in order to really see this through I would have to commit.
+I simply fell in love with something, and as it unfolded it touched me on more and more profound levels.
+The attraction continued long enough to discover that in order to really see this through I would have to put in some work.
+In my mind I could fly, but I also knew it looked like I was just flapping my arms.